 Though bed bug bites can be identified by distinct linear or zig-zag shapes, mite bites are harder to pinpoint.
-Mite bites will vary in shape, size and pattern depending on the bite.
+These bites will vary in shape, size, and pattern depending on the bite.

 Termites are one of the more unique indoor pests.
 These creatures are often called “silent destroyers” in that they can be devastating to your home or property.

 Other than their shape and size, termites differ from bed bugs by their food source.

 Unlike human blood, termites feed on dead plants and trees.
 They get their nutrients from cellulose, an organic fiber found in wood.
 Though wood makes up the majority of their diet, they can also eat paper, plastic, and drywall.